 In a region as diverse and complex as Asia Pacific, it is difficult to identify common social norms and values.
 However, one common norm across not only Asia Pacific, but the world, is the idea that some forms of violence against children are justified.
-For example, there can be a perception amongst parents that 'physical punishment' is an acceptable means of 'educating their children'.34 Furthermore, strong, hierarchical family structures evident in some Asian cultures35 are a norm which can result in children occupying the lowest position in the family;36 this may lead to a disregard for their rights and agency.
-In some cases strong community ties may impede reports of incidents of violence against children because of fears that such reports would disrupt social cohesion.37 Failure to report and prosecute violence results in a culture of impunity and allows the cycle of violence to continue.
-Ending violence requires changing hearts and minds by shifting these social norms and values towards creating a safe environment where children do not suffer from violence.
+For example, there can be a perception amongst parents that 'physical punishment' is an acceptable means of 'educating their children'.
+Furthermore, strong, hierarchical family structures evident in some Asian cultures are a norm which can result

-- 33 World Health Organization, INSPIRE, 37. - 34 Thi Thanh Huong Vu, "Understanding Children's Experiences of Violence in Vietnam: Evidence from Young Lives' Innocent Working Paper (Florence: UNICEF Office of Research, 2016), 12. - 35 Save the Children Sweden, 'Child Rights Situational Analysis within the ASEAN Region', Mahidol University (2016), 26.
+- 32 P.S.
+Lilleston et al., 'Understanding Social Norms and Violence in Childhood: Theoretical Underpinnings and Strategies for Intervention', Psychology, Health and Medicine 11, sup 1 (2017): 122, 124. - 33 World Health Organization, INSPIRE, 37. - 34 Thi Thanh Huong Vu, 'Understanding Children's Experiences of Violence in Vietnam: Evidence from Young Lives' Innocent Working Paper (Florence: UNICEF Office of Research, 2016), 12. - 35 Save the Children Sweden, 'Child Rights Situational Analysis within the ASEAN Region', Mahidol University (2016), 26.